CANADIAN GOLF MAGAZINE RATING:

 Those who play the course inevitably end up comparing it to another Walter Travis layout at Lookout Point about 30 minutes away in Fonthill, which is routed up and down the Niagara Escarpment.
 And as much as Lookout Point is a great course, Cherry Hill not only gives it a run for its money, but might actually have it beat.
 It may not have the elevation changes that Lookout has or the wow factor of being able to see the mist of Niagara Falls from the opening tee shot, but what it does have is a superbly routed golf course that is perfectly bunkered and features one of the greatest and boldest collection of greens we have ever seen.

 From this vantage point what you immediately notice is the contouring on and around the greens.
 Many look like a Pringles chip gone wild.
 The green surfaces move in wave like fashion surrounded by closely shaved banks and collection areas.
-For the shaky hand, your knees might start knocking before you even get the chance to take the headcover off for your first putt.
+For the shaky hand, your knees may start knocking before you even get the chance to take the headcover off for your first putt.

 What makes them even more challenging is the green speeds.
 Running 12 on the stimpmeter the day we visited, we were told that’s average for the club where greens are regularly around 13+.
 A word of caution for those tackling these surfaces, everything breaks towards the Niagara River, or an easier way to remember, away from the clubhouse.
 Some of the greens have a lot of slope, but this folklorish reputation shouldn’t be taken lightly no matter what your eyes tell you.